SK-EID/mid-rest-java-client/README.md

 #### Validate returned certificate is a trusted MID certificate

-To avoid man-in-the-middle attacks you need to make sure that the authentication certificate returned by MID API is issued by Application Provider (SK ID Solutions AS).
+To avoid man-in-the-middle attacks you need to make sure the authentication certificate returned by MID API is issued by Application Provider (SK ID Solutions AS).
 You can read more about this requirement from [MID API documentation](https://github.com/SK-EID/MID#336-verifying-the-authentication-response).

 You need to keep a Trust Store that trusts certificates taken from [SK Certificate Repository](https://www.skidsolutions.eu/en/repository/certs/).